Who am I?

 Training

 A practicing Educational Psychologist will have undergone a minimum of six years of university education and training.
-Psychologists implement and use a full range of psychological and educational assessments and tools in service of our clients.
-I provide a comprehensive written report with recommendations and a comprehensive plan for the individual concerned, their family, and school, university or work place.
-I also provide follow-up or on-site feedback and referrals to other professionals or organisations if required.
+Psychologists use a full range of psychological assessments and tools in service of their clients.

 As a psychologist, I am registered with the New Zealand Psychologists Board and hold a current Practising Certificate, and I am listed on the New Zealand Psychologists Board Register of Psychologists.
 Like all psychologists, I undergo regular clinical supervision and follow the Code of Ethics, relevant legislation, and the professional guidelines outlined by the New Zealand Psychologists Board.
 I also take part in ongoing education and training and clinical supervision to keep my knowledge and skills up to date.